YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

 and we’re also going to add a few more mojits to fill out our dashboard.
 We already saw the Mojito CLI has a test command for running unit tests.
 To run functional tests, we’re going to use Arrow, which is an npm module that we’ll need to install.
-In future modules, we won't cover the tests but expect you to test your own code by writing tests.
+In future modules, we will only updating the mojit and functional tests that we wrote in this module.
+We expect you to write tests for the other mojits on your own.

 .. _06_intro-what: